coala/coala/docs/Getting_Involved/Newcomers.rst

 ---------------------------

 Now that your commit has been sent to your fork, it is time to do a ``Pull Request``.
-It can be done by accessing your fork on github and clicking ``New Pull Request``.
+It can be done by accessing your fork on GitHub and clicking ``New Pull Request``.

 **Congratulations!** You have now created your first ``Pull Request``!